jonathanong/autocomplete/README.md

 - Mobile first - so touching outside the menu/input closes the menu.
 Tap support!
 - No blur events - alt-tabbing or clicking outside the viewport won't close the menu
 - The menu doesn't close when selected - you have to do it yourself
+- Queryless - includes no query structure.
+You must implement querying yourself!
 - Progressive enhancement - doesn't create the `<input>` element dynamically

 ## Demo